Henry Kent Hewitt: Flag rank during World War II

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting a Bronze Oak Leaf Cluster in lieu of a Second Award of the Army Distinguished Service Medal to Vice Admiral Henry Kent Hewitt (NSN: 0–5819), United States Navy, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility.
 As Naval Commander, Western Naval Task Force, from 13 August to 27 September 1944, Admiral Hewitt was responsible for all Naval activities in connection with the invasion of southern France.
 Displaying great technical skill, efficiency and a broad knowledge of the tremendous task entrusted to him, he coordinated all Naval activities of both United States and Allied Forces involved in the operation.
 His wide professional experience, sound judgment and energy were of the greatest service in executing combined operations.
 His forces engaged in amphibious offensive operations with marked effectiveness and made an invaluable contribution to the success of the invasion of southern France.
 His initiative and tact enlisted the enthusiastic cooperation of all forces under his command.

 Hewitt was awarded a second Navy Distinguished Service Medal as commander of the United States Eighth Fleet for the last two years of the war.
 The citation reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting a Gold Star in lieu of a Second Award of the Navy Distinguished Service Medal to Vice Admiral Henry Kent Hewitt (NSN: 0–5819), United States Navy, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility as Commander of the EIGHTH Fleet during the period from 1943 to 1945.
 Operating jointly with the forces of the United States Army, the forces under Vice Admiral Hewitt's command executed a successful landing on hostile shores.
 The meticulous planning and sound tactical knowledge which were essential to the accomplishment of a particularly strategic mission reflect great credit upon Vice Admiral Hewitt and the United States Naval Service.

 Post-war

 Hewitt remained in this post until 1945, when he chaired a Pearl Harbor investigation.
 Following World War II, he commanded U.S. Naval Forces Europe, advised the Naval War College, and served as a Navy representative to the United Nations.
 Hewitt retired from active duty to Orwell, Vermont in 1949. and died at Middlebury, Vermont in 1972. was named in his honor.

 Personal life

+His paternal grandfather was a brother of Abram Hewitt, the ironmaking industrialist and former mayor of New York City.
+He was therefore a first cousin of Eleanor Margaret Green, Princess Viggo of Denmark, a connection noted when Hewitt visited Denmark during a post-Second World War victory tour.

 Hewitt was married to the former Floride Hunt until his death.
 They had two daughters.